 Must have a full physical exam before entering a class

 Truck drivers must have a commercial driver’s license (CDL).
-Specifications for this vary by state, but the common factor is that the driver must pass a knowledge-based test, as well as an actual driving test to be qualified.
-If the driver has a suspended CDL in one state, other states have the option to refuse to allow the driver a CDL as well.
-To obtain your CDL, you must have your social security card or proof of legal presence in the United States, complete an application proving you meet both medical and driver qualifications, have an eligible driving record, and pass the knowledge-based test as well as the vision test.
-There is also a skill-based test taken with a supervisor.
-If you don’t pass the knowledge-based test the first time, you must wait 24 hours before retaking it.
+Requirements for this vary by state, but the common factor is that the driver must pass a knowledge-based test, as well as an actual driving test to be qualified.
+To take the test, you must have your social security card or proof of legal residence in the United States.
+You also need to complete an application proving you meet both medical and driver qualifications and have an eligible driving record.
+The student driver will also be required to pass a vision test.

 Once you’re hired, expect between 1-3 more months of on-the-job training.
 During this time, you’ll be mentored by a more experienced driver, where you’ll learn about the exact type of rig you’ll be driving.
 Chances are, you will be sitting in the passenger seat, but sometimes the mentor will do the mentoring from that seat instead.